VCityTeam/UD-SV/Devel/citygml-ade.md

 # CityGML ADEs

 CityGML is used to represent urban information, especially the information related to various city objects like buildings, bridges, vegetation, road infrastructure etc. However, not all information are covered by CityGML.
+Hence, there are two possible ways of CityGML extensions:

+1.  *Generic attributes and objects*
+2.  *ADE (Application Domain Extension)*

+## Generic attributes and objects
+The CityGML classes *GenericCityObject* and *_genericAttribute* can be extended to introduce new *generic objects* and *generic attributes*.

+One major limitation of using these attributes is the difficulty in validating the extended data.
+Domain experts may propose may propose names, data types and cardinality information of the extended generic objects and attributes.
+However, the CityGML parser may not have this additional information and hence, it is impossible to verify whether the data types/cardinality information is respected in the instances of generic objects/attributes.
 This is where ADE comes into picture.

+## ADE (Application Domain Extension)
  ADE or Application Domain Extension helps domain experts to extend CityGML for representing relevant information related to their domains in an interoperable manner.
 These domain extensions and the associated data could be easily shared to build a more enriched model.
 However these possible extensions must respect some conditions.
-This document will explain how the ADE mechanism works in CityGML works.
+This document will explain how the ADE mechanism works in CityGML.

 Some helpful knowledge you should be a little familiar with before reading:
 - [Wikipedia: Unified Modeling Lanugage](https://en.wikipedia.org/wiki/Unified_Modeling_Language)